Key stage 2 teacher assessment guidance 2025

 Local authorities

-Local authorities must tell schools on or after Friday 17 May 2024 if they are going to be moderated.
+Local authorities must tell schools on or after Friday 16 May 2025 if they are going to be moderated.
 Local authorities must give at least 2 school days’ notice of an external moderation visit and let the school know who will be attending.
-In most cases, STA would expect only one local authority moderator per visit.
-However, if the school has a large cohort, the local authority moderator is being quality assured or the visit forms part of moderator induction, there may be additional local authority moderators conducting the visit.
-The school must be made aware of this in advance.
+In most cases, we would expect only one local authority moderator per visit.
+However, if the school has a large cohort, the local authority moderator is being quality assured, or the visit forms part of moderator induction, there may be additional local authority moderators conducting the visit.
+Local authorities must make the school aware of this in advance.

-STA does not require local authorities to ask schools for pupil data in advance of an external moderation visit.
-During the visit, we would expect details of pupils within the cohort to be provided, categorised by the standard awarded.
+We do not require local authorities to ask schools for pupil data in advance of an external moderation visit.
+During the visit, we would expect schools to provide details of pupils within the cohort, categorised by the standard awarded.

 Local authorities must:

-• confirm arrangements with schools including the process, date and location (if held at a venue other than the school)
+- confirm arrangements with schools including the process and date, as well as the location if moderation is held at a venue other than the school

 Schools